 Do you want to customize your WooCommerce cart page?

 By default, the WooCommerce cart page isn’t optimized for conversions.
 But if you customize your cart layout and design, you can improve the user experience and generate more sales.

 In this article, we’ll show you how to customize WooCommerce cart pages without writing a single line of code.

 Why Build a Custom WooCommerce Cart Page?

 Did you know that 7 out of 10 customers abandon your shopping cart and never return?
 It’s true.
-Shopping cart abandonment accounts for $4.6 trillion lost eCommerce revenue each year.
+Shopping cart abandonment accounts for $4.6 trillion in lost eCommerce revenue each year.

-With that in mind, creating a custom WooCommerce cart and checkout pages allows you to generate more sales without increasing your traffic.
-You’re essentially stopping existing traffic in their tracks and making them rethink the decision to exit your website.
+With that in mind, creating a custom WooCommerce cart and checkout page allows you to generate more sales without increasing your traffic.
+You’re essentially stopping existing traffic in its tracks and making them rethink the decision to exit your website.